 With the strategy for Retirement Services, Achmea is focusing on the changing needs of customers, changes in society and further modifications in the pension system.
 These changes are resulting in new ways to save for retirement.
-As part of these efforts, Achmea established the Stichting Achmea Algemeen Pensioenfonds, which administers multiple pension schemes under the name Centraal Beheer Algemeen Pensioenfonds (the "CB APF"), in 2016 as an alternative to pension insurance.
+As part of these efforts, Achmea established the Stichting Achmea Algemeen Pensioenfonds, which administers multiple pension schemes under the name Centraal Beheer Algemeen Pensioenfonds (the CB APF), in 2016 as an alternative to pension insurance.
 Through additional products and services provided by Achmea Investment Management and Achmea Bank for the third and fourth pillars of the pension system, Achmea provides a comprehensive solution.
-As at 31 December 2021, Achmea Investment Management has €220 billion assets under management for institutional and retail clients.
+As at 31 December 2023, Achmea Investment Management has € 190 billion assets under management for institutional and retail clients.
 Achmea has been engaged through Achmea Pensioenservices N.V. to carry out pension management activities for the CB APF.
 Achmea Pensioenservices N.V. also provides pension management activities to company and voluntary industry pension funds.
 Achmea has all the skills required within its ranks to carry out this initiative, and is managing this as part of an integrated strategy.
-As of 2020, Syntrus Achmea Real Estate & Finance ("SAREF") forms part of its Retirement Services segment following the announcement of the bundling of its mortgage activities at the end of 2019.
-SAREF has €40 billion of assets under management as at 31 December 2021.
+Syntrus Achmea Real Estate & Finance (SAREF) has € 41 billion of assets under management as at 31 December 2023.
+Centraal Beheer PPI N.V. is included in the Retirement Services segment.
+At year-end 2023, Centraal Beheer PPI N.V.'s customers comprise approximately 324 employers and about 170,000 members from small and medium-sized enterprises and the major corporates market.
+Assets under management totalled € 3.8 billion as of year-end 2023.